GoldenBug/Movaic/README.md

 # Movaic

-Movaic (Movie Mosaic) is a command line application that can be used to create picture mosaics using a source image and a video clip.
+Movaic (Movie Mosaic) is a command-line application that can be used to create picture mosaics using a source image and a video clip.

 <p align="center">
   <img width="535" height="800" src="https://github.com/GoldenBug/ReadMe_Asset_Host/blob/master/Movaic_Assets/Output_Example.gif">